 Categories A and B activities are funded with varying percentages of both NAF and APF dollars, while Category C activities are funded primarily with NAF dollars.

 Mission Sustaining Activities

 These are activities that are considered to be the most essential in meeting the objectives of the Marine Corps.
 Examples include: physical fitness facilities, libraries, Marine Corps Family Team Building (MCFTB) programs and unit level sports.
 These programs are almost entirely APF.

 These activities are closely related, in terms of supporting the military mission, to those in Category A. Examples include: auto skills, youth activities and outdoor recreation.
 They receive NAF generated revenues plus APF support.

 These activities have resale business capability and can generate enough income to cover most, if not all, of their operating expenses.
 Examples include: exchanges, the golf course, movie theater, service stations, convenience stores and the marina.
 These activities operate almost solely on NAF monies.

 Why Spend Money with MCCS?

-Without patron buying power, it becomes a challenge to set aside the necessary monies to build, buy or enhance programs, events or construction projects.
+Without patron buying power, it becomes a challenge to set aside the necessary monies to build, buy, enhance programs, events, or construction projects.
 For MCCS to be an effective and efficient entity in providing outstanding QOL programs for service members and their families, continued patronage is vital.